Stock Investing Glossary

 Earnings Per Share (EPS): This is a company’s net profit divided by its outstanding shares.
 EPS shows the profitability attributed to each share.

 Understanding these key stock metrics is crucial for making informed investment decisions.
 However, it’s important to remember that no single metric tells the whole story.
-Use these measures in conjunction with the other powerful tools on our site, like the Stock Screeners, Stock Metrics dashboard, Intrinsic Value Calculator, and Reverse DCF Calculator to gain a comprehensive understanding of a company’s true worth and growth potential.
+Use these measures in conjunction with the other powerful tools on our site, like the Stock Screeners, Stock Analysis dashboard, Intrinsic Value Calculator, and Reverse DCF Calculator to gain a comprehensive understanding of a company’s true worth and growth potential.

 How can we help you better?